 Full disclosure, the rosebush looked amazing and I was really excited about it.
 But my dog kinda killed it.
 I can’t explain it but my puppy dog has it our for rose bushes.
 He rips them out of the ground and carries them around.
 He also kills fig trees.

 Right out of the box the plants are a little sad.
 Instead of popping them in the ground to fend for themselves I planted them all in bagged garden soil in recycled plant pots.
 Most of the plants looked like the prairie mallow, they came in little biodegradable pots.
 They were small, they were sad and I was a little disappointed.

 One of the prairie mallows was missing most of it’s leaves (my fault, I tried to pull it out and a bunch of the leaves came off in the process, I ripped the cardboard sleeve on the rest of the plants) .
 I wasn’t even sure it would come back at all.
 But they all survived and grew into pretty nice plants and everything is currently flowering.

 The butterfly flowers were the only ones that came bare root.
 There was a bit of a size discrepancy.
 Two were ‘holy cow huge!’ and one was much smaller.
 The larger roots came up much quicker and grew taller plants.
 The smaller one is a beautiful orange-yellow one and I can’t wait to see how it comes up next year.

-There are a few cone flowers and asiatic lilies (look for a post about them soon!) planted around them too.
+There are a few cone flowers and Asiatic lilies planted around them too.
 The prairie mallows looked much better but the ducks knocked them over and they suffered some heat stress.
-They are all ending up pretty pink flower stalks.
+They are all sending up pretty pink flower stalks.

 Over all, I was happy with my experience.
 For ~$35 I ended up with quite a few plants, some where smaller than others but everything has done well.
 I only wish they had a larger selection of perennials!